 - n., 1.
 The exercise of authority over maintenance, use, disposition, and accessibility of current archives to carry on the function for which they were created.
-See also: controlling agency; custodian; custody; legitimate successor; records creator. - n., 2.
+[Archives] - n., 2.
 The means of physically locating the holdings of records centres and archival institutions through numbering and listing.
-See also: intellectual control.
+[Archives]